dwardTheNerd/KaggleGenAICapstoneProject/README.md

 ## Introduction

-This is my submission for Kaggle's Capstone Project as part of the [5 Day Gen AI Intensive Course with Google](https://www.kaggle.com/learn-guide/5-day-genai).
+This is my submission for Kaggle's Agents Intensive Capstone Project as part of the [5 Day Gen AI Intensive Course with Google](https://www.kaggle.com/learn-guide/5-day-genai).

-This project features a basic TUI chat interface that allows user to interact with an agent created with [Google ADK](https://google.github.io/adk-docs/).
+This project features a basic TUI chat interface that allows user to interact with a root agent created with [Google ADK](https://google.github.io/adk-docs/).

 These are the primary capabilities of the agent:

 1. Generate travel itinerary.
 2. Generate plans for achieving personal goals.
 3. Save generated plans to either Notion or local Obsidian vault.

+There is one root agent repsonsible for directly communuicating with users, and delegating the tasks to the appropriate sub-agents.

+**Sub-agent: Travel Planner agent**
+This agent is responsible for generating a travel itinerary.
+It will asks questions if necessary to generate a travel itinerary that fits the user's requirements.
+It is also responsible for handling any user requested changes to the itinerary.

+**Sub-agent: Goal Planner agent**
+This agent is used for generating plans to help user achieve specific goals.
+It will asks questions if necessary to generate a plan that fits the user's requirements.
+It is also responsible for handling any user requested changes to the plan.

+**Sub-agent: Notion agent**
+Once a plan has been approved, user can choose to upload the plan to a new page on their Notion workspace.
+This agent has two function tools: one for creating a new page with the plan, one for searching notes.
+To create a page on Notion, you need to place the page under an existing parent note.
+This can be done by providing the parent page ID to the agent, or by providing the title of the parent page.

+I originally tried to make this agent use the Notion MCP server.
+Setting up the agent to use the MCP server is easy.
+BUT, I have trouble making the agent create a new page and insert complex contents into the new page with the MCP server.
+Creating an empty page with simple contents work, but for more complex markdown contents, it rarely works.

+I have to switch to using md2notion and notion-client and expose functions for uploading markdown contents to new page and for searching pages.
+The agent is now able to complete the page creation operation more reliable since switching to using function tools.

+**Sub-agent: Obsidian agent**
+Once a plan has been approved, user can choose to upload the plan to a new note on their Obsidian vault.
+This agent is using a [McpToolset](https://google.github.io/adk-docs/tools-custom/mcp-tools/) for interacting with Obsidian MCP server.

 ## Environment Setup